 Malin Flodström-Tullberg group

-The group also has an interest in pancreatic islet transplantation as a curative treatment for type 1 diabetes.
+The group also has a strong interest in the development and testing of novel prototype vaccines for enteroviruses.
 Moreover, we are studying altered endocrine and immune functions in the disease Cystic Fibrosis.

-Keywords: Autoimmunity, Innate immunity, Cystic Fibrosis, Insulin, Interferon, Islets of Langerhans, Translational Research, Type 1 Diabetes, Virus
+Keywords: Autoimmunity, Beta cell, Coxsackievirus, Enterovirus, Innate immunity, Cystic Fibrosis, Insulin, Interferon, Islets of Langerhans, Protease, Translational Research, Type 1 Diabetes, Vaccine, Virus

 Malin Flodström Tullberg, Group Leader, Ph.D.
 Professor